 - 3 cups water

 Heat coconut milk in a 2 quart heavy-bottomed saucepan over high heat until simmering.
-Reduce to medium low and cook, stirring frequently with a wooden spoon until reduced to a couple of tablespoons (see note above).
+Reduce to medium low and cook, stirring frequently with a wooden spoon until reduced to a couple of tablespoons (see note).
 Continue to cook, stirring and scraping constantly until coconut oil breaks out and coconut solids cook down to a deep, dark brown, about 20 minutes total.

 Add rice, sugar (more or less to taste), and salt.
 Increase heat to medium and cook, stirring constantly until rice grains begin to turn translucent and golden, about 2 minutes.
 Add raisins (if using) and stir to combine.